Lower Merion Little League

 • No outs are recorded and no score is kept

-Who can play?
-Softball Minors is available for players who are in 3rd and 4th grade.
-2nd graders can "play up", and 5th graders can "play down" upon parental request and approval of the league commissioner.
+Softball Minors B is available for players who are in 2nd grade. although in unique situations players can PLAY UP or DOWN depending on parental request and approval of the league commissioner.

 How do games work?